qutip/qutip/doc/guide/guide-basics.rst

    :align: center
    :width: 3.5in

-   The ``Qobj`` Class viewed as a container for the properties needed to characterize a quantum operator or state vector.
+   The ``Qobj`` Class viewed as a container for the properties need to characterize a quantum operator or state vector.

 For the destruction operator above: